George Mattson (synthesizer inventor): The Syntar

 Mattson's older brother soon joined him, and they set up a recording studio to write and record music for the commercial market.
 Mattson's synthesizer collection was growing, and had begun to take up a lot of space.
 Regarding his revelation that inspired the Syntar: "Oct.
 04, 1978, I was alone in the room running back and forth between the consoles and the keyboards when I said to myself, 'What I need is....' and the concept of the Syntar hit me.
 Then I thought, 'Somebody should make one of these.'
 Then I thought, 'Hey, I could do this!'"

 Mattson relocated to Bend, Oregon, and moved in with his mother and step-father, where he hand-built the Syntar prototype from EML circuit modules.
-In 1979, he took the prototype to the NAMM trade show in Atlanta.
+In 1979, he took the prototype to the NAMM Show in Atlanta.
 His idea was to find a company that would build the Syntar, and hire him as the team leader.
 A Sales and Marketing consultant for Moog Music and board member of Norlin Corporation (owner of Moog Music and Gibson Guitars at the time) showed interest, and told Mattson he would speak to the Board of Directors and get back with him.

-In January 1980, Mattson went to the NAMM show at Anaheim, where he walked by the Moog booth, only to see a non-working prototype of the Moog Liberation "keytar" hanging on a mannequin.
+In January 1980, Mattson went to the NAMM show in Anaheim, where he walked by the Moog booth, only to see a non-working prototype of the Moog Liberation "keytar" hanging on a mannequin.
 Mattson returned home, resolved to produce the Syntar first.
 He decided to release the Syntar under his own leadership with his new company name, Performance Music Systems.

 A month before the Moog Liberation was advertised, Mattson purchased ad space in Up Beat trade magazine touting the Syntar.
 However, Moog was better financed, and the Liberation became the first mass-produced "keytar".